brugal/wolfcamql/README-wolfcam.txt

 * cg_enemyRailItemColor  the color of the actual gun they hold, default is "" which uses whatever the player's color1 is.
 * cg_enemyRailRings

-* cg_teamModel ""              // disable
-* cg_teamModel "doom"          // without skin, will use the model and
-                                  // pick the right red/blue skin
-* cg_teamModel "crash/bright"
 * for cg_team* same options as cg_enemy*

-* cg_disallowEnemyModelForTeammates  if cg_teamModel isn't set this will prevent a teammate having an enemy model

-* cg_deadBodyColor "0x101010"

-* cg_crosshairColor "0xffffff"

 * cg_wh [0:  no wall hack, 1:  wall hack shader applied to all players, 2:  wall hack shader applied only to enemies, 3:  wall hack shader applied only to teammates]